-He returned to the OU in Scotland in 2005 as Deputy Director with responsibility for Learning, Teaching and Curriculum.
-In that role he led the OU’s Learning Development Team developing projects across a broad spectrum: external partnerships and research in areas of widening participation, college/university transitions, employability, skills, work-based learning, Open Educational Practice and e- and blended learning.
+As Depute Director at the OU in Scotland he was involved with developing projects across a broad spectrum, including external partnerships and research in areas of widening participation, college/university transitions, employability, skills, work-based learning, Open Educational Practice, and e- and blended learning.